slingr-stack/autotask-user-endpoint/README.md

-# autotask-user-endpoint
+# Autotask User Endpoint

-Autotask User Endpoint for SLINGR
+Per user endpoint for Autotask using the SOAP API.
+Each user can connect to a separate Autotask instance.